Individual Participant Data Meta-Analysis: A Handbook for Healthcare Research

 About the Editors

-Richard Riley is a Professor of Biostatistics at Keele University, having previous held posts at the Universities of Birmingham, Liverpool and Leicester.
+Richard Riley is a Professor of Biostatistics at the University of Birmingham, having previous held posts at the Universities of Keele, Liverpool and Leicester.
 His role at Keele focuses on statistical and methodological research for prognosis and meta-analysis, whilst supporting clinical projects in these areas.
 He is a Statistics Editor for the BMJ, and a co-convenor of the Cochrane Prognosis Methods Group.
 Richard co-leads a summer school in Prognosis Research Methods, and leads a number of statistical training courses for risk prediction and IPD meta-analysis.

 Jayne Tierney is Professor of Evidence Synthesis at the MRC Clinical Trials Unit at UCL, London.
 For more than 20 years, she has been responsible for designing and conducting international, collaborative meta-analyses based on IPD, to rigorously evaluate the effectiveness of therapies for a range of cancers and other conditions; projects that have influenced practice guidelines and the treatment of patients worldwide.
 She also researches the associated methodology, and provides training, advice and published guidance on IPD meta-analysis, for example, recently leading the development of a series of papers on their use and impact.
 Jayne has been involved in Cochrane since its beginnings, and is a co-convenor of the IPD Meta-analysis Methods Group.